Academic-Student-Software-Club/quantum-computing/README.md

   1. State Transformations:
       Direct manipulation of qubits through operators such as Tensor Products and Unitary Transformations.
   1. Quantum Circuits:
-       An attempt to describe qubit state evolution through a series of unitary transformations, and drawing of 'quantum circuits'
+       An attempt to describe qubit state evolution through a series of unitary transformations, and drawing of 'quantum circuits'.